Payments to Distinguished Guest Speakers

 Instructions for Payments to Distinguished Guest Speakers

 Under specific circumstances, units may independently contract for non-traditional instructional services which are viewed by the Internal Revenue Service as legitimate non-wage payments.
 Non-wage payments for U.S. citizens and lawful permanent residents may be routed through the university’s accounts payable system without mandatory income tax withholdings.
 Non-wage payments to foreign nationals (non-resident aliens) are subject to mandatory tax withholdings as determined by the GLACIER Tax Compliance System.

 Non-wage payments may be processed through the university’s accounts payable system under the following conditions:

-- Documentation (Request for Disbursement Form) will indicate the individual is being compensated as a “distinguished guest speaker”.
+- Documentation will indicate the individual is being compensated as a “distinguished guest speaker”.
 The terms “visiting”, “professor”, “instructor”, “scholar”, or any other titles presently used throughout the payroll system will not be used.

-- Appropriate backup documentation will be attached to the RFD form, as well as a signed, dated W-9 form and Vendor Survey form.
+- Appropriate backup documentation will be attached to the wire transfer request form.

 - Compensation must be established as a single payment.

 - Services are non-recurring and the period in which services are provided should be six (6) weeks or less.
 Services provided over a longer period of time are assumed recurring and must be compensated through the payroll system.

 - It is recommended that the department provide a letter of invitation to the guest speaker, and the letter should include language similar to “You will receive a fee of X dollars.
 Per IRS regulations, the university must report these fees, if they meet the threshold, on a Form 1099-MISC or 1042-S at the end of the calendar year.
 There will be no taxes withheld on this payment.
 Please consult a tax advisor to determine the proper tax treatment.”